aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-images/_index.md

 ## How to Insert Barcode on each Document Page {#how-to-insert-barcode-on-each-documen-page}

 This example demonstrates you to add the same or different barcodes on all or specific pages of a Word document.
-There is no direct way to add barcodes on all pages of a document but you can use **DocumentBuilder.MoveToSection**, **DocumentBuilder.MoveToHeaderFooter** and **DocumentBuilder.InsertImage** methods to move to any section or headers/footers and insert the barcode images as you can see in the following code.
+There is no direct way to add barcodes on all pages of a document but you can use the **MoveToSection**, **MoveToHeaderFooter** and **InsertImage** methods to move to any section or headers/footers and insert the barcode images as you can see in the following code.

 The following code example shows how to insert a barcode image on each page of a document: